Diamond Grading - The AGSL Way (part three)

 AGSL Color grading is done in shifts, with each set of graders working in the color grading room for no more than one hour at a time.
 This is done in order to eliminate potential issues caused by eye exhaustion.
 Graders are assessed for color proficiency and all graders are involved in clarity and finish grading as well as color grading.

-One carat AGS certified Ideal Cut Diamonds – body color (click to zoom)
+One carat AGS certified Ideal Cut Diamonds – body color (click image to enlarge)

-One Carat AGS Certified Ideal Cut Diamonds – Face Up (click to zoom)
+One Carat AGS Certified Ideal Cut Diamonds – Face Up (click image to enlarge)

 Color Grading Fancy Shape Diamonds